csebooks/computer-networking/content.en/security-in-computer-networks/_index.md

 the
 ![Alt text](image-4.png)
 **Table 8.1**  ♦  A specific 3-bit block cipher

 input columns).
 These eight inputs can be permuted in 8! = 40,320 different ways.
 Since each of these permutations specifies a mapping, there are 40,320 possible map- pings.
 We can view each of these mappings as a key—if Alice and Bob both know the mapping (the key), they can encrypt and decrypt the messages sent between them.

 The brute-force attack for this cipher is to try to decrypt ciphtertext by using all mappings.
 With only 40,320 mappings (when _k_ \= 3), this can quickly be accom- plished on a desktop PC.
 To thwart brute-force attacks, block ciphers typically use much larger blocks, consisting of _k_ \= 64 bits or even larger.
 Note that the number of possible mappings for a general _k_\-block cipher is 2_k_!, which is astronomical for even moderate values of _k_ (such as _k_ \= 64).

 Although full-table block ciphers, as just described, with moderate values of _k_ can produce robust symmetric key encryption schemes, they are unfortunately dif- ficult to implement.
 For _k_ \= 64 and for a given mapping, Alice and Bob would need to maintain a table with 264 input values, which is an infeasible task.
 Moreover, if Alice and Bob were to change keys, they would have to each regenerate the table.
 Thus, a full-table block cipher, providing predetermined mappings between all inputs and outputs (as in the example above), is simply out of the question.

 Instead, block ciphers typically use functions that simulate randomly permuted tables.
-An example (adapted from \[Kaufman 2002\]) of such a function for _k_ \= 64 bits is shown in Figure 8.5.
+An example (adapted from Kaufman 2002) of such a function for _k_ \= 64 bits is shown in Figure 8.5.
 The function first breaks a 64-bit block into 8 chunks, with each chunk consisting of 8 bits.
 Each 8-bit chunk is processed by an 8-bit to 8-bit table, which is of manageable size.
 For example, the first chunk is processed by the table denoted by T1.
 Next, the 8 output chunks are reassembled into a 64-bit block.
 The positions of the 64 bits in the block are then scrambled (permuted) to produce a 64-bit output.
 This output is fed back to the 64-bit input, where another cycle begins.
 After _n_ such cycles, the function provides a 64-bit block of ciphertext.
 The purpose of the rounds is to make each input bit affect most (if not all) of the final output bits.
 (If only one round were used, a given input bit would affect only 8 of the 64 output bits.)
 The key for this block cipher algorithm would be the eight permutation tables (assuming the scramble function is publicly known).

 Today there are a number of popular block ciphers, including DES (standing for Data Encryption Standard), 3DES, and AES (standing for Advanced Encryption

 ![Alt text](image-5.png)
 **Figure 8.5**  ♦  An example of a block cipher

 Standard).
 Each of these standards uses functions, rather than predetermined tables, along the lines of Figure 8.5 (albeit more complicated and specific to each cipher).
 Each of these algorithms also uses a string of bits for a key.
 For example, DES uses 64-bit blocks with a 56-bit key.
 AES uses 128-bit blocks and can operate with keys that are 128, 192, and 256 bits long.
 An algorithm’s key determines the specific “mini-table” mappings and permutations within the algorithm’s internals.
 The brute- force attack for each of these ciphers is to cycle through all the keys, applying the decryption algorithm with each key.
 Observe that with a key length of _n_, there are 2_n_ possible keys.
-NIST \[NIST 2001\] estimates that a machine that could crack 56-bit DES in one second (that is, try all 256 keys in one second) would take approximately 149 trillion years to crack a 128-bit AES key.
+NIST NIST 2001 estimates that a machine that could crack 56-bit DES in one second (that is, try all 256 keys in one second) would take approximately 149 trillion years to crack a 128-bit AES key.

 **Cipher-Block Chaining**

 In computer networking applications, we typically need to encrypt long messages or long streams of data.
 If we apply a block cipher as described by simply chopping up the message into _k_\-bit blocks and independently encrypting each block, a subtle but important problem occurs.
 To see this, observe that two or more of the cleartext blocks can be identical.
 For example, the cleartext in two or more blocks could be “HTTP/1.1”.
 For these identical blocks, a block cipher would, of course, produce the same ciphertext.
-An attacker could potentially guess the cleartext when it sees identical ciphertext blocks and may even be able to decrypt the entire message by identifying identical ciphtertext blocks and using knowledge about the underlying protocol structure \[Kaufman 2002\].
+An attacker could potentially guess the cleartext when it sees identical ciphertext blocks and may even be able to decrypt the entire message by identifying identical ciphtertext blocks and using knowledge about the underlying protocol structure Kaufman 2002.

 To address this problem, we can mix some randomness into the ciphertext so that identical plaintext blocks produce different ciphertext blocks.
 To explain this idea, let _m_(_i_) denote the _i_th plaintext block, _c_(_i_) denote the _i_th ciphertext block, and _a_ ⊕ _b_ denote the exclusive-or (XOR) of two bit strings, _a_ and _b_.
 (Recall that the 0 ⊕ 0 = 1 ⊕ 1 = 0 and 0 ⊕ 1 = 1 ⊕ 0 = 1, and the XOR of two bit strings is done on a bit-by-bit basis.
 So, for example, 10101010 ⊕ 11110000 = 01011010.)
 Also, denote the block-cipher encryption algorithm with key _S_ as _KS_.
 The basic idea is as follows.
 The sender creates a random _k_\-bit number _r_(_i_) for the _i_th block and calculates _c_(_i_) = _KS_(_m_(_i_) ⊕ _r_(_i_ )).
 Note that a new _k_\-bit random number is chosen for each block.
 The sender then sends _c_(1), _r_(1), _c_(2), _r_(2), _c_(3), _r_(3), and so on.
 Since the receiver receives _c(i)_ and _r(i)_, it can recover each block of the plaintext by computing _m_(_i_) = _KS_(_c_(_i_)) ⊕ _r_(_i_ ).
 It is important to note that, although _r_(_i_) is sent in the clear and thus can be sniffed by Trudy, she cannot obtain the plaintext _m_(_i_), since she does not know the key _KS_.
 Also note that if two plaintext blocks _m_(_i_) and _m_(_j_) are the same, the corresponding ciphertext blocks _c_(_i_) and _c_(_j_) will be different (as long as the random numbers _r_(_i_) and _r_(_j_) are different, which occurs with very high probability).